osborn14/PixelPi/README.md

 ### Prerequisites

 Hardware needed:
-* At least one Raspberry Pi (RPi), version 2 or higher
+* At least one Raspberry Pi (RPi), version 2 or higher.
+Version 3b+ is recommended for the server.
 * Raspberry Pi power supply, 2.5 A or greater
 * 8Gb+ sd card
 * LEDs, 5050, Neopixel or LED matrix